carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 additional rules are imposed by [Vulkan execution environment][VulkanSpirv].
 The lowering described below implements both these requirements.)

+### `SPIRVConversionTarget`

+The `mlir::spirv::SPIRVConversionTarget` class derives from the `mlir::ConversionTarget` class and serves as a utility to define a conversion target satisfying a given [`spv.target_env`](#target-environment).
+It registers proper hooks to check the dynamic legality of SPIR-V ops.
+Users can further register other legality constraints into the returned `SPIRVConversionTarget`.

-### SPIRVTypeConverter
+### `SPIRVTypeConverter`

-The `mlir::spirv::SPIRVTypeConverter` derives from `mlir::TypeConverter` and provides type conversion for standard types to SPIR-V types:
+The `mlir::SPIRVTypeConverter` derives from `mlir::TypeConverter` and provides type conversion for standard types to SPIR-V types:

 *   [Standard Integer][MlirIntegerType] -> Standard Integer
 *   [Standard Float][MlirFloatType] -> Standard Float